daveswaves/new_sp_api/README.md

 ## General Notes

-The Amazon APIs that pull orders and create Prime labels are coded in Python and use the `python-amazon-sp-api` package.
+The Amazon APIs that pull orders and create Prime labels are coded in Python and use the `python-amazon-sp-api` package (pip install python-amazon-sp-api).
 They are located on the Ubuntu 20.04.3 LTS server (192.168.0.125).

 `/var/www/html/sp_api/amazon_sp_api_get_orders.py` runs at 40 mins past the hour, and saves the orders to `FespMVC/NEW_API_SYSTEM/sp_api/api_orders.db3`.
 This is not the `api_orders.db3` database that the other platform APIs write to `FespMVC/NEW_API_SYSTEM/api_orders.db3`.
 Originally, it was set-up to use the same database, but writing to the database from different servers resulted in the database records becoming corrupt.